ta0kira/zeolite/README.md

 nesting), and it cannot be used outside of the parameters of the function.

-The type-inference system is intentionally "just clever enough" to do things that the code author can easily guess.
+The type-inference system is intentionally "just clever enough" to do things that the programmer can easily guess.
 More sophisticated inference is feasible in theory (like Haskell uses); however, type errors with such systems can draw a significant amount of attention away from the task at hand.
 (For example, a common issue with Haskell is not knowing *which line of code* contains the